wh1ter0seunm4skedX/ShiftEase/README.md

 ## Conclusion 🚀

-ShiftEase is designed to address the challenges faced by event managers and employees in shift management.
+The app is designed to address the challenges that event managers and employees face in shift management.
 As we progress through the design phase, we will refine our ideas and begin the development process, aiming for a user-friendly and efficient application.

 Stay tuned for updates as we move closer to the development phase! 🔔👀